100 days of postmarketOS

 Since postmarketOS was released, we have been using Wayland's reference compositor Weston as a UI.
 However, as stated in #62, it "is a cool demo, but far from a usable day-to-day shell people can work with.
 We need to provide a sane UI."

-plasma-mobile (KDE's plasma desktop for phones)
+plasma-mobile (KDE's Plasma desktop for phones)

 QEMU booting up to plasma-mobile